 For the adventurous of heart, you can trek mountain Gorillas in Rwanda in the Virunga Volcano chain and in Uganda in the ancient, UNESCO World Heritage Site of Bwindi Impenetrable Forest and Mgahinga Gorilla Park.
 Here are the best places to go for Gorilla Trekking in East Africa

-Bwindi Impenetrable Forest is the best places for gorilla trekking in Uganda.
-It is an ancient forest which survived the massive plate shift of the earth that created the Western Rift is a most amazing.
-Bwindi in the local Bagika language means “a dark, difficult, a fearful place“, so actually one could say Impenetrable Forest.
-In some places of Bwindi the canopy of the trees is so thick that no light gets through.
+Bwindi Impenetrable Forest is the best place for gorilla trekking in Uganda.
+It is an ancient forest that survived the massive plate shift of the earth that created the Western Rift is the most amazing.
+Bwindi is the local Bagika language means “a dark, difficult, a fearful place“, so actually one could say Impenetrable Forest.
+In some places of Bwindi, the canopy of the trees is so thick that no light gets through.
 There is also a large swamp deep in the forest.
-Thankfully the mystical Bwindi Impenetrable Forest is not so impenetrable – in fact it is quite accessible and it is the best place in Uganda to track Mountain Gorillas if not the best place to track them in the three countries where Mountain Gorillas exist.
+Thankfully the mystical Bwindi Impenetrable Forest is not so impenetrable – in fact, it is quite accessible and it is the best place in Uganda to track Mountain Gorillas if not the best place to track them in the three countries where Mountain Gorillas exist.

 - The Buhoma area is the lowest altitude in Bwindi Impenetrable Forest, it is also a less strenuous tracking location, it has the most lodging facilities from budget to luxurious up-market establishments with splendid views of the incredible forest.

-- Rushaga area is a part of the southern sector Bwindi while the Nkuringo area is one of the most scenic areas of the park.
-However, Nkuringo is an area where you are going to burn a few calories while gorilla tracking especially as you return from your gorilla trek, climbing up a long distance toward the top.
+- Rushaga area is a part of the southern sector of Bwindi while the Nkuringo area is one of the most scenic areas of the park.
+However, Nkuringo is an area where you are going to burn a few calories while gorilla tracking especially as you return from your gorilla trek, climbing up a long-distance toward the top.